t1rate01/t1rate01.github.io/index.md

 like this : <\!-- --> or even use \*formatting\* symbols and they'd be ignored.

 #### All the tips here are best used in github readme files for showcasing/explaining your projects.
-A link to how this page looks on a GitHub page [here](https://github.com/t1rate01/t1rate01.github.io/blob/main/index.md)
+A link to how this page looks on a GitHub project page [here](https://github.com/t1rate01/t1rate01.github.io/blob/main/index.md)